mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

     and how is that access controlled?
 * What security do we need to add to ensure that our users' information is safe and private?
-* Can we make an application accessible to the entire world by translating to multiple languages?

 Django has answers for all these things and way more.